-Need a reference of things to do when the kids are sick?
-Make caring for a sick child much easier with this helpful checklist.
+Need a reference of things to do when your child is sick?
+Make caring for sick kids much easier with this helpful checklist.

 It always happened out of the blue.
-I’d have my next day planned with activities to do with the kids, when… bam!
-One of them would wake up with a fever, vomit, or diarrhea.
+I’d have my next day planned with activities to do with the kids when… bam!
+One of them would wake up with a high fever, vomit, or diarrhea.

 And no matter how often this would happen, my mind would still go blank.
 I’d vaguely recall the best practices I vowed to remember should the kids get sick again.
 I’d forget what food I should offer or the remedies we had on hand.

 And that’s just with the kids.
 We’ve also dealt with cleaning up the messes and running out of sanitizing wipes or quarters to wash their soiled sheets.
 No wonder sick days are a hassle.

 Caring for a sick child

 If you can relate, read on.

 Tired of forgetting what to do, I made a guide to jog my memory the next time it would happen.
 I’ve used this list to run through the tasks I need to cover, making sure I don’t leave anything out.